ryanlloydfrench/fruitcss/README.md

 # 🍉 fruitcss

-Easy to digest, **responsive** utility classes.
+Easy to digest, **responsive** utility classes that are _on demand_.

 ## What is fruitcss?

-Currently, it's a work in progress.
-What we want it to do though, is turn this:
+Fruitcss is a utility library that does a couple of things really well:

+1. It frees your markup of bloat, allowing you to much better [visualise layout across breakpoints](https://github.com/woro83c/fruitcss#syntax)
+2. It frees up your compiled CSS from classes you don't use, e.g. [PurifyCSS](https://github.com/purifycss/purifycss), [Purgecss](https://github.com/FullHuman/purgecss)

+### Syntax

+Bootstrap.

 ```html
 <!-- Hard to read; bloated -->
 <div class="col-12 col-sm-6 col-md-4 col-lg-3 col-xl-2" />
 ```

-Into this:
+Fruitcss.

 ```html
 <!-- Ahhhh!!
 Much better! -->